houseofkodai/houseofkodai.github.io/remark/one.md

 .left[
 * blockchain: append only ledger of digitally signed transactions.

-* Embedding ML generated watermark of signatures to enable instant scanning/verification.
+* Embedding ML generated watermark of signatures that enables instant scanning/verification.
 ]